Updated Sept. 4, 2020

-Just as a square is a special kind of rectangle, a cantilever gate is a unique type of sliding gate, but with distinctive, interesting differences from your typical gate with wheels in a few distinctive and interesting ways.
+Just as a square is a special kind of rectangle, a cantilever gate is a unique type of sliding gate.
+However, it differs from a typical gate with wheels in a few distinctive and interesting ways.

-One of the primary differences between a cantilever gate and a sliding gate is the location of the wheels that helps the gate move.
+One of the primary differences between cantilever gates and sliding gate systems is the location of the wheels that help the gate move.
 A cantilever sliding gate rests and rolls on a wheel on the front bottom edge of the gate with a track supporting wheels on the back edge.
-In contrast, a cantilever gate is held above the ground, moving along rollers running along the top and inside of the fence, with wheels attached to a vertical concrete foundation.
+In contrast, a cantilever gate is held above the ground, moving via rollers running along the top and inside of the fence with wheels attached to a vertical concrete foundation.

-Generally, the space required to accommodate a sliding gate is the same as the width it covers, with a few extra feet for access.
+Generally, the space required to accommodate a sliding gate’s opening size is the same as the width it covers, with a few extra feet for access.
 A 30-foot wide driveway would need to have 30 feet on one side for gate storage and about three feet to allow maneuverability around the gate frame.
 A cantilever gate needs to be about 50 percent wider than its span to counterbalance the weight of the suspension posts.
+(Post sizes can vary.)

 Because sliding gate frames aren’t supporting mounting posts, they don’t require the material strength and rigidity needed for cantilever gates.
 The frames for sliding gates are smaller overall, making them less expensive than cantilever gates.

-Sliding gates have simpler and smaller operating mechanisms than cantilever gates, and as a result, roll more easily.
+Sliding gates have simpler and smaller operating mechanisms than cantilever gates.
+As a result, they roll more easily.
 But wheel contact with the ground can make operation noisier than cantilever gates.

 Since cantilever gate wheels are off the ground, this style can span a wider range of terrain including gravel, grass, blocks and uneven, angled or steeply inclined surfaces.
 The absence of contact with the ground also allows cantilever gates to function easily in snowy or icy conditions.